MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### July 14, Thursday

+**Today's Progress**: Continued with class 22 as well as completing several more Code Wars challenges, focusing on array-specific challenges.
+Also got in some spaced repetition with Anki and kept working on the Skillcrush API interaction project.

 ### July 13, Wednesday

 **Today's Progress**: Began review of class 22, more Code Wars challenges, and additional work on a Skillcrush API interaction project.